abaird/egghead-react-boilerplate/README.md

 installed Babel and figured out how to transform the output using the babel executable like so:
 $(npm bin)/babel ./src/greet.js --presets=@babel/preset-env

+LESSON 8:
+configure Babel to transform the files before we run npm run build using Babel loader.
+Configuration is in the module key in the object exported in webpack.config.js.